zbm-dev/zfsbootmenu/contrib/README.md

 Brief descriptions of contributed scripts appear below for convenience.
 Please review the scripts themselves for more thorough descriptions of their use.

-- `10-console-init.sh` - In some configurations, the dracut event loop that configures the ZFSBootMenu environment will fail to initialize the console with desired font and keymap settings.
-This script can be added as an "early setup" hook to force console initialization.

-- `20-console-autosize.sh` - This early-setup hook will run through a set of fonts, selecting the largest font that guarantees a console with at least 100 columns.
-This should ensure a usable default font even on high-DPI displays.

 - `esp-sync.sh` - This script can run as a "post-image" hook to `generate-zbm` to synchronize the contents of one EFI system partition with others, providing tolerance against disk failures.